 It is notable that the T6 offers wifi support, while the M Typ 262 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the T6 and the M Typ 262 have been discontinued, but can regularly be found used on eBay.
+Both the T6 and the M Typ 262 have been discontinued, but can regularly be found used on ebay.
 The M Typ 262 was replaced by the Leica M10, while the T6 was followed by the Canon T7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T6 Manual (free pdf) or the online Leica M Typ 262 Manual.
+Further information on the features and operation of the T6 and M Typ 262 can be found, respectively, in the Canon T6 Manual (free pdf) or the online Leica M Typ 262 Manual.

 So how do things add up?
 Is the Canon T6 better than the Leica M Typ 262 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.